Forest Canopy Disturbance Monitoring (FCDM)#

 Workflow parameters#

-Select process to display the process panel.
-In this section, each parameter you can set in the app to customize your analysis will be described.
+Select process to display the Process pane.
+In this subsection, we will describe the parameters available in the app to customize your analysis.

 Select time periods#